You are here

 B.A., Stanford University, 1998

 Colin Milburn's research focuses on the relations of literature, science, and technology.
 His interests include science fiction, gothic horror, the history of biology, the history of physics, nanotechnology, video games, and the digital humanities.
 He is a professor in the English Department, the Science and Technology Studies Program, and the Cinema and Digital Media Program.
 He is also affiliated with the programs in Cultural Studies, Performance Studies, and Critical Theory, as well as the Center for Science and Innovation Studies and the W. M. Keck Center for Active Visualization in the Earth Sciences (KeckCAVES).
-Since 2008, he has been serving as the director of the UC Davis ModLab.
+Since 2008, he has been serving as director of the UC Davis ModLab digital humanities laboratory.

 Selected Articles and Book Chapters:

 - “Long Live Play: The PlayStation Network and Technogenic Life,” in Research Objects in their Technological Setting, eds.
 Bernadette Bensaude-Vincent, Sacha Loeve, Alfred Nordmann and Astrid Schwarz (London: Pickering & Chatto, 2015).

 - “Ahead of Time: Gerald Feinberg, James Blish, and the Governance of Futurity,” in Histories of the Future, eds.
 Erika Milam and Joanna Radin (Princeton University, 2015): histscifi.com.

 - “Green Gaming: Video Games and Environmental Risk,” in The Anticipation of Catastrophe: Environmental Risk in North American Literature and Culture, eds.
 Sylvia Mayer and Alexa Weik von Mossner (Universitätsverlag Winter Heidelberg, 2014), pp. 201-219.